~ 8 proven steps for the busy leader to develop a team and reach their potential ~

 … it is legitimate to pose that question.
 Where will the time come from?

 Never mind Sundays keep coming around demanding a sermon every seven days.
+Then throw in a weekly or periodic bible study.
 And of course, no one on your team ever has to be told twice to do something.
 Stuff – Stuff – Stuff!
-It keeps getting in the way.
+It keeps happening and getting in the way all the time.
 And interruptions?
 Ha!

 Did you miss part 1 or 2?